Windows 10 will be offered for free, assuming you have a legitimate copy of a preceding OS that is.

 These prices are the same as the current upgrade costs associated with Windows 8.

-Earlier this week Microsoft put the rumour mongers to rest, confirming that Windows 10 will start rolling out to existing platform users from July 29.
+Earlier this week Microsoft put the rumour mongers to rest, confirming that

 The free upgrades be issued on a like-for-like basis for existing customers.
 So, if you’re currently a Windows 7 Home user, expect a complimentary copy of Windows 10 Home, not Pro.